SimeonGriggs/acf-svg-element-selector/README.md

 ## acf-svg-element-selector

-First of all you'll need to enable SVG support for the media library, using a plugin such as (https://en-gb.wordpress.org/plugins/svg-support/)[SVG Support].
+First of all you'll need to enable SVG support for the media library, using a plugin such as [SVG Support](https://en-gb.wordpress.org/plugins/svg-support/).
 And to ensure an XML tag is at the start of your SVG file (see instructions on that plugin page).

 1. Create a new SVG Element Selector field
 2. Upload an SVG to the Media Library